2025 European Championship of American football: Level 1, final stage

-The final round will be played on 2–3 August and 25–28 October 2025.
+The final round was played on 2–3 August, and the European Final Four was played in Krefeld, Germany, 25–28 October 2025.

 9–12

 Switzerland folded the tackle football team in the end of 2024.

+France folded tackle football in January 2025.

 Level 2

 3 teams participate for the level 2 competition, 3 games will be played in 2024.
 The winner will be promoted to Level 1.